yayorbitgum/Learning/Python/Projects/WeatherGet/README.md

-This script pulls from _openweathermap.org_ API to display weather forecasts for whatever location you enter.
+A console app that pulls from _openweathermap.org_ API for quick short-term weather forecasts for whatever location you enter.

 Your forecast is displayed in a neat console-based UI!